Get

 5. Eyes

-A kitten’s eyes indicate their age too, changing from blue to their permanent color at around 7 weeks of age.
-Another interesting way to guess your cat’s age is by observing the menace response.
-This appears in cats older than 12 weeks and involves making a gentle, slow hand movement toward your cat’s eyes to see if they immediately close their eyes.
+• The menace response appears in cats older than 12 weeks.
+You can observe this by making a gentle, slow hand movement toward your cat’s eyes to see if they immediately close their eyes.
 Since it is a learned response and not a reflex, it is not present at birth but develops as they mature.

 6. Energy Levels

-Health conditions can deeply impact your cat’s energy and mood, so it’s important not to ignore this and seek professional advice if your cat seems lethargic and listless.
+Many health conditions can deeply impact your cat’s energy and mood, so it’s important not to ignore this and seek professional advice if your cat seems lethargic.
 These could be telltale signs of illness, so consider taking them to the vet if the change happens suddenly.

 If you want a more accurate estimation of your cat’s age, take them to the veterinarian.
 Doctors who commonly work with felines will be able to tell roughly how old a cat is by giving them a physical examination.